-Buccoo Goat & Crab Racing Festival, and Mt.
-Pleasant Goat Race
+Your guide to the Buccoo Goat & Crab Racing Festival, and the Mt Pleasant Goat Race

 Perhaps the most unique of all Tobagonian traditions is the Goat and Crab Races.
 At Easter time, only Friday and Monday are official holidays, but Easter Tuesday is not really a day for work in Tobago: people head to Buccoo in droves for the Family Day and Goat & Crab Races.
 In fact, the Festival is so nice it’s done twice: first at Easter, and then again for the Heritage Festival mid-year.

 The event is held on Easter Monday and Tuesday at Mt.
 Pleasant and at the Buccoo Beach facility, the main location.
 In Buccoo, the action kicks off in the morning with a street parade, followed by races and entertainment.
 There’s also lots of eats, drinks, craft and souvenir on sale.

 Started in 1925 by Samuel Callender, goat racing is a response to the colonial class’ pastime of racing thoroughbred horses in Trinidad.
 Here you can watch competing goats race helter-skelter to the finish line, prodded by barefoot “jockeys” who sprint behind their charges — holding them at the end of long ropes.
 This is a serious business for the owners, trainers, jockeys and those who place unofficial bets.